Tykhyy's Conjecture on finite mapping class group orbits: Proof of Tykhyy's Conjecture

-\item The representation $\rho$ is valued in $\SU(h,\mathcal{O}_L)$, where $L$ is a totally imaginary quadratic extension of a totally real number field over $\Q$, and $h$ is a Hermitian form.
-In that case, $\rho$ is rigid and the associated local system supports a variation of Hodge structures. \end{itemize} \end{thm} Loray--Pereira--Touzet showed that without the quasi-unipotent monodromy assumption, the only possibility is to factorize through an orbisurface. \begin{thm}[\cite{loraypereiratouzet}] Let $\rho\colon\pi_1 X\rightarrow\SL_2\C$ be a Zariski dense representation which is not quasi-unipotent at infinity.
-Then $\rho$ projectively factors through an orbisurface. \end{thm} Note that the second case in Theorem~\ref{thm:corlette-simpson} arises in two flavours according to the signature of $h$.
-If $h$ is positive (or negative) definite, then $\SU(h)$ is compact and so is the image of $\rho$.
-Otherwise, $h$ is of signature $(1,1)$, and the topological closure of the image of $\rho$ will be a copy of $\SU(1,1)\cong\SL_2\R$.
+\item \cm{The representation $\rho$ is \emph{integral and preserves a Hermitian form}, meaning that, up to conjugating $\rho$, it's valued in $\SU(h,\mathcal{O}_L)$, where $L\subset \C$ is a totally imaginary extension of a totally real number field, $\mathcal{O}_L$ is its ring of integers, and $h$ is a Hermitian form on $L^2$.} In that case, $\rho$ is rigid and the associated local system supports a variation of Hodge structures. \end{itemize} \end{thm} Loray--Pereira--Touzet showed that without the quasi-unipotent monodromy assumption, the only possibility is to factorize through an orbisurface. \begin{thm}[\cite{loraypereiratouzet}] Let $\rho\colon\pi_1 X\rightarrow\SL_2\C$ be a Zariski dense representation which is not quasi-unipotent at infinity.
+Then $\rho$ projectively factors through an orbisurface. \end{thm} \cm{Note that the second case in Theorem~\ref{thm:corlette-simpson} arises in two flavours according to the signature of $h$ seen as a Hermitian form on $\C^2$.
+If $h$ is positive (or negative) definite, then $\SU(h)\cong \SU(2)$ is compact and so, up to conjugating $\rho$, its image is contained in $\SU(2)$.
+Otherwise, if $h$ is of signature $(1,1)$, then $\SU(h)\cong \SU(1,1)$ and, up to conjugating $\rho$, its image is contained in $\SL_2\R$.}

 The relation between finite mapping class group orbits and Theorems~\ref{thm:corlette-simpson} \&~\ref{thm:loray-pereira-touzet} is quite well-known.
 It relies on the following observation.
 Let $\mathcal{M}_{0,n}$ denote the moduli space of $n$-punctured spheres.
 As we already mentioned in the proof of Lemma~\ref{lem:pullback-orbits-are-finite}, the pure mapping class group of a sphere $\Sigma$ with $n$ punctures is isomorphic to the fundamental group $\pi_1\mathcal{M}_{0,n}$.
 Now, if $\rho\colon\pi_1\Sigma \rightarrow\SL_2\C$ is a representation of an $n$-punctured sphere $\Sigma$ whose conjugacy class $[\rho]$ has finite mapping class group orbit, then the stabilizer $\Gamma\subset \pi_1\mathcal{M}_{0,n}\cong\PMod(\Sigma)$ of $[\rho]$ is a subgroup of finite index.
 Its pre-image $\widetilde \Gamma\subset \pi_1\mathcal{M}_{0,n+1}$ under the morphism $\pi_1\mathcal{M}_{0,n+1}\to\pi_1\mathcal{M}_{0,n}$ from the Birman exact sequence (see e.g.~\cite[Theorem~4.6]{mcg-primer}) has finite index as well.
 We can realize $\pi_1\mathcal{M}_{0,n+1}$ as a subgroup of $\Aut^\star(\pi_1\Sigma)$ (using the notation introduced in Section~\ref{sec:character-varieties}) from the following commutative diagram, in which each row is exact.